 In 1922, Rupert travelled to New York for the Broadway show, Pins and Needles co-written by De Courville and Pink, with lyrics co-written by Rupert.
 He also appeared in the show for the month of February.

 The 1923 Royal Command Performance was Rupert’s next big appearance, before King George V and Queen Mary.
 After this event, advertising for his shows promoted him as “The Man who Made the King Laugh”.

 In 1925, Rupert Hazell hit Australian shores for a tour of the Tivoli circuit.
 With soprano, Miss Elsie Day (her stage name), they toured Sydney and Melbourne with both critical and popular acclaim.

-Always accompanied by Elsie Day, their vaudeville act consisting of Rupert’s jokes and Elsie’s songs.
-Taking on a clown like appearance, Rupert had wild hair and a funny little hat.
-Elsie was always dressed in her famous crinoline dresses.
+Accompanied by Elsie Day, their vaudeville act comprised Rupert’s jokes and Elsie’s songs.
+Taking on a clown-like appearance, Rupert had wild hair and a funny little hat, while Elsie always dressed in her famous crinoline dresses.
 Rupert greeted audiences with the familiar opening:

 “Hello People.
 Everybody happy?”

 This advertisement for the Tivoli, Melbourne has Rupert and Elsie on the bill with their show “Harmonylarity”